geological-survey-of-queensland/share-data-with-gsq/s3-to-s3-copy.md

 By default, an S3 object is owned by the account that uploaded the object.
 That's why granting the destination account the permissions to perform the cross-account copy makes sure that the destination owns the copied objects.

-1. Sign in to *source* AWS account.
+1. Sign in to your *source* AWS account.
 2. Attach the S3 bucket policy sent to you by GSQ to the *source* bucket (see [how-to](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html)).
-3. The bucket policy is as per the below code.
-However, the policy we send to you has the value of **Principal** set to GSQ's ARN and will have your source bucket names listed..
+3. An example of the bucket policy is as per the below code.
+However, the policy we send to you will have the value of **Principal** set to GSQ's ARN and will be customised to have your source bucket name listed.

 ```json
 {